 “Tell me about yourself” doesn’t mean “give me your complete history from birth until today.”
 It doesn’t even mean “walk me through your work history.”
 It means “give me a brief overview of who you are as a professional.”

-So, what exactly should your answer include?
+What exactly should your answer include?

 For example, one version of a good answer might sound like this:

 “I originally got into fundraising because I really wanted to work with mission-driven organizations and I know how crucial it is to raise money to support work like yours.
-Pretty early on, I found that my science background was especially helpful in being able to talk with prospective donors about the work we were doing at organizations like A and B. I love being able to show donors how their gifts translate directly into outcomes like C and D, and I think my ability to do that while translating the science into layman’s terms is responsible for some of the largest donations I’ve raised.
-For example, last year I raised our single largest donation in our history by doing ___.
+Pretty early on, I found that my science background was especially helpful in being able to talk with prospective donors about the work we were doing at organizations like A and B. I love being able to show donors how their gifts result directly in outcomes like C and D, and I think my ability to do that while translating the technical language into layman’s terms is responsible for some of the largest donations I’ve raised.
+For example, last year I raised the single largest donation in our history by doing ___.
 I’m excited about the role you have open here because it would let me continue to use my science background while raising money for an issue I feel strongly about.”

 That answer is short, but it hits on why you’re in the field, a special skill or talent you bring to it, what resonates with you about the work, an impressive accomplishment you’ve had, and why you’re interested in the role you’re interviewing for.